-If you want to give your finished product some colorful effect, you might decide to dust the molds with glitter powder or edible luster dust.
+Additionally, if you want to give your finished product some colorful effect, you might decide to dust the molds with glitter powder or edible luster dust.

 Pitfalls to Avoid When Using Gum Paste Molds

-When using gun paste molds to make your decorations, there are some errors that one can easily make.
+When using gum paste molds to make your decorations, there are some errors that one can easily make.
 We would list some of these errors and give you tips to help you avoid or correct them.

 Wrong Consistency of Medium